SchneeSchmitt/ADB-Android-Optimizer/README.md

 ## How to install adb
 # Windows
 1. Download the latest ADB tools at https://dl.google.com/android/repository/platform-tools-latest-windows.zip
-2. Decompress in C:\ you will see a folder called "platform-tools"
+2. Decompress in C:\ You will see a folder called "platform-tools"
 3. Right-click "This PC" in the left bar in the explorer, click Properties
 4. Click on the "Advanced System Settings" on the right (Or on the left if you head to the control panel)
 5. Click on "Advanced" on the left